OzzyProjects/datalink_layer_sniffer/README.md

 **Raw socket Linux sniffer being able to sniff all TCP, IP, ICMP and IGMP packets.**

+It works also as a string extractor, displaying in output file revelant strings

+It grabs all revelant strings from packets : url, domain names, json requests etc...

+You can see an example in file named string_log

 It binds to an network interface with her name, after set up it in promiscuous mode.

 Among others, it uses the functions select(), FD_ISSET() to make it as low level as possible.